rmslick/HelixAxisRegistration/README.md

 helix is in fullHelix1Transformed.pdb.
 Open in chimera along with helix2.pdb for viewing.

 ## Running instructions for helix axis transformation.
-(Custom files.) {#running-instructions-for-helix-axis-transformation.-custom-files. .unnumbered}
+(Custom files.)

 *Please ensure the proper modules are installed, for full list and interactive demo please see: